Capital Markets Union: Strategic objectives

 The "eroding consensus" is the increasing difficulty to get the support of the European population for the European institutions' decisions.
-The erosion is illustrated by the negative response of France and Netherlands to the European referendum on the constitution of the EU.
+The erosion is illustrated by the negative response of France and the Netherlands to the European referendum on the constitution of the EU.
 The Capital Markets Union's goal is to represent a part of the solution to this issue, by improving the cohesion in Europe.
-Firstly, it is a project encompassing different currencies, therefore encompassing countries outside the Eurozone area.
+Firstly, it is a project encompassing different currencies, therefore encompassing countries outside the eurozone area.
 Secondly, it involves few changes in the way European institutions work, preventing any opposition to a total overhaul.
 Finally, it does not require risk-sharing from the member-states, which could have made the population reluctant to the CMU.
-Its main contribution to the European cohesion is its goal : to equally provide financing on capital markets, across the European territory, and to provide this access on the basis of the economic actors' merit.
+Its main contribution to the European cohesion is its goal: to equally provide financing on capital markets, across the European territory, and to provide this access on the basis of the economic actors' merit.